chrisjackson-pellicle/PAV/README.md

 ## Changelog

+### Version 1.0.0

+- Optional parameters `--chloe_project_dir` and `--chloe_project_name` have been removed.
+PAV now expects the path to the Chloe project directory as a required positional argument to `pav annotate_and_check`.
+PAV no longer checks for the Chloe project directory in $CONDA_PREFIX/bin.
+- Added path resolution for the PAV data directory, as setup for a conda package install.

-### Version 0.0.1
+### Version 0.0.1 (Initial Release)
-- Initial release
+- **Initial release** with plastid genome annotation and validation functions
-- Genome annotation with Chloë
+- **Genome annotation** with Chloë integration
+- **Reference-based validation** against multiple taxonomic orders
+- **Alignment generation** for CDS, rRNA, and tRNA genes
-- Reference-based validation
+- **Quality assessment** with gene length checking and translation validation
-- Alignment generation
+- **EMBL/ENA template generation** for sequence submission
+- **Intergenic region analysis** with BLAST database support
+- **Multi-sequence FASTA support** for fragmented assemblies
+- **Parallel processing** for improved performance
-- Quality assessment and reporting
+- **Comprehensive reporting** and logging system